 To clarify the issue and to identify the possible source of the glucose, he took blood from abdominal blood vessels of fasting animals.
 He soon discovered particularly large amounts in the hepatic vein leaving the liver.
 There was also some glucose in the portal vein just as it entered the liverTMB47,p123.
 That puzzled him, since during fasting there should have been no nutrient in the portal vein tributaries draining the intestine.
 He therefore reasoned that the liver itself had to be the source of that glucose, entering the portal vein by reverse flow.
 His theory was supported by finding that the portal vein glucose level was still high after he placed a ligature around that vein between intestine and liver.

 He logically moved to an analysis of liver tissue samples and to his most important discovery: in every liver he examined - and from every species of mammal, bird, reptile and fish - he found copious quantities of glucose23,24.
 There was no glucose in any other organ.
 Initially, he could not believe that the liver could possibly synthesize glucose.
 That organ's function was known to be the secretion of bile - and had not the famous Xavier Bichat and so many before him insisted that each organ had only one function?
 Furthermore, there was a widespread belief that animals could not synthesize nutrients.
-The influential chemists Dumas and Boussingault were adamant that plants - and only plants - could do that.
+The influential chemists Jean-Baptiste Dumas and Jean-Baptiste Boussingault were adamant that plants - and only plants - could do that.
 Accordingly, Bernard was obliged to at least consider that rather than synthesize glucose, the liver simply stored it until it was needed by the body.
 He would need to address that issue at some point.

 Meanwhile, his immediate priority was to identify what was controlling the release of glucose into the hepatic veins leaving the liver.
 With his belief that chemical functions of the body were often under the control of the nervous system, he decided to see what would happen if he cut the pneumogastric nerves (the vagus nerves as they are now called).
 It was a logical experiment since those nerves, part of the parasympathetic nervous system possess nerve branches which terminate in the liver.
 When he cut the vagus nerves, it did indeed result in less glucose leaving the liver through the hepatic veinsTMB20volI:p288,360,366.
 However, when he stimulated the vagus nerves electrically (his famous counterproof principle) glucose release from the liver did not increase.
 He therefore argued that it could not be the vagus nerves which were responsible.